Bettencourt family fund Tethys invests in French hospital group

-PARIS, June 29 Tethys Invest, an investment fund of L'Oreal's largest investor, the Bettencourt-Meyers family, said on Thursday it had bought a minority stake in French private hospital group Elsan.
+PARIS, June 29 (Reuters) - Tethys Invest, an investment fund of L'Oreal's largest investor, the Bettencourt-Meyers family, said on Thursday it had bought a minority stake in French private hospital group Elsan.

 The investment, whose size was not disclosed, is part of the family's plans to back developments in health, medical research and life sciences, the statement said.